|Eastern Reef Area.. AKA The Sandstone Alps

 Many of the routes climbed so far have great summits that overhang the back canyons by about 400', so often the descent is back down the ascent route.
 These longer climbs are more like mountaineering routes and allways seem to give great views and lead one into very unusual rock formations.
 A recent article in a climbing mag called the area The Sandstone Alps which seems a fitting analogy.

-All the routes on the slabs and on the steeper side canyons were put up on the lead, ground up from natural stances.
+All the routes on the slabs and in the steeper side canyons were done ground up.

-What you have to remember is that the Reef is a magical area but the climbing is not for everyone and thats a good thing.
-If you want an adventure and get away from the crowds this might be the place.
+The Reef is a magical area but the climbing is not for everyone and perhaps thats a good thing!

 NOTE.
 The crags are set up in alphabetical order starting from I-70 and going south along the Reef.